Send Data Extracted from Emails and PDFs to Make

 Our happy customers use this powerful integration to:

-How this email to Make work?
+How does this parsed document data to Make work?

 The integration can be summarized in 3 main steps as follows: